-The range of canoeing options is phenomenal so your best bet is to pick up a guide book on canoeing the Churchill or even better, get in touch with Ric Driediger of Churchill River Canoe Outfitters and discuss with him what you’d like to do.
+The range of canoeing options on the Churchill River is phenomenal so your best bet is to pick up a guide book on canoeing the Churchill or even better, get in touch with Ric Driediger of Churchill River Canoe Outfitters and discuss with him what you’d like to do.

-That’s exactly what I did – and with limited time – just four days, John and I, on the advice of Ric, elected to fly in to Trout Lake from Missinipe and paddle back to town.
+That’s exactly what I did – and with limited time – just four days, John and I, on the advice of Ric, elected to fly in to Trout Lake from Missinipe and paddle back to town on the Churchill River.

 This post includes some affiliate links.
 If you make a qualifying purchase through one of these links, I will receive a small percentage of the sale at no extra cost to you.
 Thank you for your support.

-Churchill River – a day by day account of our 4-day canoe trip
+Churchill River canoe trip – a day by day account of our 4-day journey

 We got dropped off about halfway up Trout Lake – and as it turns out right beside the bones of a bear.
-But other than the bear carcass and a few moose and wolf droppings, there were no other animals to be seen over the four days, not even a squirrel, though the bird life was good.
+But other than the bear carcass and a few moose and wolf droppings, there were no other animals to be seen over the four days on our Churchill River canoe trip, not even a squirrel, though the bird life was good.

 Our first day turned out to be a mix of paddling and portaging.
 We didn’t actually travel very far – just 10 km at most.
 Three portages were required and we only ran one set of rapids.
 But because we’d hiked 30 km the day before in La Ronge Provincial Park, we were happy to call it a day at a very pretty campsite right beside Rock Trout Rapids.

-Day two – Trout Rock Rapids to a campsite 2 km north of No Name Rapids
+Churchill River canoe trip – day two: Trout Rock Rapids to a campsite 2 km north of No Name Rapids

 Our timing was perfect.
 Breakfast was eaten and the whole campsite packed up when we felt the first drop of rain.
 It looked nasty so we donned our rain gear and spent the next four hours paddling 19 km.